Causal Mediation in Natural Experiments: MTE-based Estimation of CM Effects

 where $\vec X_i$ must include the instrument(s) $\vec X_i^{\text{IV}}$.
 This can be estimated using flexible methods, as long as the first-stage is estimated $\sqrt{n}$-consistently.\footnote{ If an estimate of the first-stage that is not $\sqrt{n}$-consistent is used (e.g., a modern machine learning estimator), then the resulting second-stage estimate will not be $\sqrt{n}$-consistent. } An attractive option is the \cite{klein1993efficient} semi-parametric binary response model, which avoids relying on an assumed distribution of first-stage errors though requires a linear specification.
 If it is important to avoid a linear specification, then a probability forest avoids linearity assumptions \citep{athey2019generalized} --- though is best used for cases with many columns in the $\vec X_i$ variables.

 The second-stage is estimated with semi-parametric methods.
 Consider the subsamples of mediator refusers and takers separately,

 The separated subsamples can be estimated, each individually, with semi-parametric methods.
-The linear parameters (including a linear approximation $\vec \varphi'$ of nuisance function $\varphi(.)$)\footnote{ Appropriate interactions between $Z_i, D_i$ and $\vec X_i$ can also flexibly control for $\vec X_i$, again avoiding linearity assumptions. } can be estimated with OLS, while $\rho_0 \lambda_0$ and $\rho_1 \lambda_1$ take a flexible semi-parametric specification with first-stage estimates $\hat \pi(Z_i; \vec X_i)$ plugged in.
+The linear parameters (including linear approximations $\vec \varphi'_{d}$ of nuisance functions $\varphi_{d}(.)$)\footnote{ Appropriate interactions between $Z_i, D_i$ and $\vec X_i$ can also flexibly control for $\vec X_i$, again avoiding linearity assumptions. } can be estimated with OLS, while $\rho_0 \lambda_0$ and $\rho_1 \lambda_1$ take a flexible semi-parametric specification with first-stage estimates $\hat \pi(Z_i; \vec X_i)$ plugged in.
 An attractive option is a series estimator, such as a spline specification, as this estimates the function without assuming a functional form but maintains $\sqrt n$-consistency.

 The ADE is estimated by this approach as follows.
 Take $\hat \gamma$, the $D_i = 0$ subsample estimate of $\E \gamma$, and $(\hat{\gamma + \delta})$, the $D_i = 1$ subsample estimate of $\E{\gamma + \delta}$, to give